jenniferfletcher1/Simulation-code/README.md

 ***
 Directory of Files:

-All datasets used within the project are generated using the code provided.
+All datasets used within the project are generated during the simulations in the code provided.

 ### 3. Technologies
 ***